laurentganne/ystia-heappe/doc/implementation.md

 # Implementation

-To show an example of inheritance, the implementation is providing abstract types for the components, and concrete types inheriting from these abstract components.
-An application template (*topology template* in TOSCA terminology) is also provided.

-## Abstract types
+## Data types

-Abstract types are defined here in [components/pub/types.yaml](../components/pub/types.yaml).
+In addition to built-in types defined in the YAML specification (string, integer, float, boolean, timestamp) you can define your own types in a section `data_types` of a TOSCA file.

-A first section `data_types` defines new types that will be used by our components, derived from types defined in [HEAppE Middleware](https://code.it4i.cz/ADAS/HEAppE/Middleware/wikis/home) API.
+This is what was done in [components/pub/types.yaml](../components/pub/types.yaml) to have data types that will be used by our components.
+This data types are directly derived from types defined in [HEAppE Middleware](https://code.it4i.cz/ADAS/HEAppE/Middleware/wikis/home) API.

 HEAppE Middleware defines a `JobSpecification` type having properties :
 * `minCores`: minimum number of cores required